 To reduce the effect of common mode voltage further, the Model 372 includes an active common mode reduction circuit.
 This circuit dynamically adjusts the operation point of the current source output to minimize the common mode voltage seen at the measurement input.
 Active common mode reduction allows the system to operate in environments that would otherwise saturate the instrument's differential input amplifiers.
-The effect of active common mode reduction is most evident when excitation current is 1 $\mu$ A or greater, but it should be left on most of the time.
-Active common mode reduction circuit will not operate properly in this configuration because the symmetry of the measurement is lost.
+The effect of active common mode reduction is most evident when excitation current is 1 $\mu\text{A}$ or greater, but it should be left on most of the time.
+Active common mode reduction should be turned off any time a measurement lead is tied to measurement common (shield).
+The reduction circuit will not operate properly in this configuration because the symmetry of the measurement is lost.
 Measurements can be made with one lead grounded if the active common mode reduction feature is turned off.